psychemedia/storytelling-notes/wife-selling.md

 ---
 ---

 E.P.
-Thompson chapter in Commons, stopped doing a talk becuase of feminist backlash TO DO need my own interpretation, stance, TO DO
+Thompson chapter in Commons, stopped doing a talk because of feminist backlash TO DO need my own interpretation, stance, TO DO

 ## *Wife selling* as referenced in N & Q, 1850-1908